sk3p7ic/sk3p7ic-blog/content/post/into-final-semester.md

 I am now nearing my final semester of my undergraduate studies with only a three courses left to take.
 I am also working as a student worker for my university's IT department as a web developer, which I am enjoying for the most part.
-There is, of course, the feeling of imposter syndrome that I am stuggling with, but I am trying to work though it.
+There is, of course, the feeling of impostor syndrome that I am struggling with, but I am trying to work though it.

 While I could state that this upcoming May will be the end of my college journey, I'd prefer it not be.
 Rather, I have been considering applying for